Know Thy Reasoner: Not All Language Models Explore Alike: Experiments

 \textbf{Stage 1: Breadth (Prefix Selection).} We first generate $N'$ short prefixes ($< 256$ tokens) and subselect $N_e$ via a logprob-based diversity criterion (see Appendix~\ref{app:prefix_selection}).
 This method accesses the full top-$k$ logprob distribution and identifies promising prefixes, simulating an oracle that selects the $N_e$ most distinct approaches, and requires no additional model calls beyond the $N'$ generations.
 While there is no guarantee that our heuristics cluster prefixes into genuinely distinct approaches, one could bridge this gap with an external verifier for semantic clustering.

-\textbf{Stage 2: Depth (Refinement).} Starting from the $N_e$ selected prefixes, we allocate the remaining budget $N - N_e$ to within-branch refinement.
-We consider two variants:
+\textbf{Stage 2: Depth (Refinement).} Starting from the same $N_e$ selected prefixes, we allocate the remaining budget $N - N_e$ to within-branch refinement.
+We consider two \emph{alternative} depth strategies, which differ only in how this refinement budget is spent; both operate under an identical total token budget.

-(i) \textbf{ENT}: Following \citet{houHLLTD2025}, we identify high-entropy tokens along each trajectory and branch at these points, expanding the tree into alternative continuations.
+(i) \textbf{ENT}: A line of work uses the model's own uncertainty or confidence as a signal, for instance output confidence and self-certainty~\citep{zhaoKFLS25, yoonYJEDLJY2025}, answer-probability rewards~\citep{yuJWYWCY_et_al2025}, or token-level entropy as a branching criterion~\citep{houHLLTD2025}.
+We adopt the latter~\citep{houHLLTD2025}: when a full rollout from a prefix is unsuccessful, we identify high-entropy tokens along its trajectory and branch at these points, to explore alternative continuations.

-(ii) \textbf{ENT+SR}: In addition to entropy-based branching, we incorporate iterative self-refinement \citep{madaanTGHG_et_al_2023}.
-When a rollout fails (determined by final-answer correctness), the same model generates a short critique ($< 512$ tokens) diagnosing where the reasoning went wrong.
-This feedback is then injected into subsequent expansions to discourage repeated failure patterns.
+(ii) \textbf{SR}: We instead refine through self-critique \cite{madaanTGHG_et_al_2023}.
+When the initial rollout from a prefix is incorrect, the model generates a short critique of that rollout and then regenerates conditioned on it.
+The critique prompt is specialized to the checkpoint type (base, instruct, or RLVR).
+At most one prior incorrect rollout and its critique condition the next generation, so refinement proceeds without accumulating context across iterations.

-For ENT and ENT+SR, we fix the prefix-generation budget to $N' = 32$ and retain $N_e = 6$ prefixes for refinement, leaving the remaining rollout budget for depth exploration within the selected branches.
-We chose the prefix-selection rule using a validation sweep on Qwen-3 4B models over a disjoint held-out subset of DeepMath, and found that the logprob-based diversity criterions used in Appendix~\ref{app:prefix_selection} gave the most reliable trade-off between broad initial coverage and downstream refinement quality.
-We then hold these hyperparameters fixed across all six models and for both methods.
+For both ENT and SR we fix the prefix-generation budget to $N' = 32$ and retain $N_e = 6$ prefixes for refinement, leaving the remaining rollout budget for depth exploration within the selected branches.
+We chose the prefix-selection rule using a validation sweep on Qwen-3 4B over a disjoint held-out subset of DeepMath, finding that the logprob-based diversity criterion in Appendix~\ref{app:prefix_selection} gave the most reliable trade-off between broad initial coverage and downstream refinement quality.
+We then hold these hyperparameters fixed across all models and both methods.

-\textbf{Results.} Table~\ref{tab:pass_at_n} confirms the prediction from the model gap analysis.
-Within each family, base models benefit least from our pipeline, while instruct and RLVR variants show progressively larger lifts.
-For OLMo, ENT lift increases from 6.65\% (base) to 41.41\% (RLVR), and ENT+SR follows the same trend.
-Qwen exhibits a starker version: the base model \emph{degrades} under both ENT and ENT+SR, indicating that the prefix selection heuristic actively harms performance when diversity is high and the lightweight signal cannot compensate.
-The RLVR variant, by contrast, achieves the largest gain in the table at 63.78\% under ENT+SR. The two families differ in overall responsiveness, with OLMo showing more uniform gains, but the underlying trend is shared: as alignment reduces diversity, depth-based refinement with lightweight signals becomes increasingly effective.
-For models where the strategy degrades performance, a stronger teacher signal for refinement may be necessary, an option we leave for future work.